 How will it impact your life?

-Prior to their breast asymmetry correction many of our patients found it very difficult growing up as they started to realise their breasts were different to other women, causing distress and embarrassment.
+Prior to their breast asymmetry correction, many of our patients found it very difficult growing up as they started to realise their breasts were different from other women, causing distress and embarrassment.
 Improving the symmetry of your breasts with cosmetic surgery can make you both look and feel better.
-You will no longer have to disguise your breasts, or be limited to certain types of clothing which can significantly boost your self-esteem.
+You will no longer have to disguise your breasts or be limited to certain types of clothing which can significantly boost your self-esteem.
 Our surgeons actually find this area of plastic surgery one of the most rewarding as it makes people feel much better about themselves and improves their quality of life.